Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.service.sync.logins/-default-login-validation-delegate/validate-can-persist.md

 Checks whether or not [login](../../mozilla.components.concept.storage/-login-validation-delegate/validate-can-persist.md#mozilla.components.concept.storage.LoginValidationDelegate$validateCanPersist(mozilla.components.concept.storage.Login)/login) can be persisted.

+Note that this method is not thread safe.

 **Returns**
 a [LoginValidationDelegate.Result](../../mozilla.components.concept.storage/-login-validation-delegate/-result/index.md), detailing whether [login](../../mozilla.components.concept.storage/-login-validation-delegate/validate-can-persist.md#mozilla.components.concept.storage.LoginValidationDelegate$validateCanPersist(mozilla.components.concept.storage.Login)/login) can be saved as a new value, used to update an existing one, or an error occured.